December 1, 2022

 4. Create a table within your database

 To create a table, you will also be required to add the link to the actual data file.
-Also, you will need to specify your column names manually.

 You can also utilise crawlers to load data into your tables.